spotinst/help/src/docs/connect-your-cloud-provider/dashboard.md

 #### GCP Committed Usage Discounts (CUD)

 Your actual GCP CUD charges deducted from the published cost of GCP On-Demand VMs.
 The On-Demand VMs charges can be found on GCP’s website at https://cloud.google.com/compute/pricing.

-#### Billing Engine and Cost Intelligence Fee Calculation

-The monthly fee is calculated each month as a percentage of the total cloud spend.
-Unless otherwise specified, “Spend” is your charges as detailed in your cloud provider’s bills at the end of each month.
-This includes taxes, credits, and program discounts, but excludes your cloud provider’s support services.